Annual Procurement Report 2022-2023Published: 14 November 2023

 Freedom of information class:

-At RoS, we ensure compliance with this model throughout our work, there is clear alignment of our practices to the stages of the Procurement Journey.
-Our central Procurement team collaborates with internal customers to develop new contracts.
+At RoS, we ensure compliance with this model throughout our work and there is clear alignment of our practices to the stages of the Procurement Journey.

 The procurement team collaborate closely with internal customers to develop new requirements and the renewal of existing contracts.
-During the 2021/22 period RoS completed 276 regulated procurement exercises.
+During the 2022/23 period RoS completed 484 procurement exercises.

 RoS has a commitment to use Scottish Government and Crown Commercial Services Frameworks where possible.
 Below is a summary of this procurement activity.